ircv3/ircv3-specifications/core/message-tags-3.3.md

 * The user `nick!user@example.com` shares a URL in a channel (without tags)
 * The bot `url_bot!bot@example.com` responds with the URL title in the message body and the favicon URL included as the value of the `+icon` client-only tag:

-The server sends these commands:
+The server sends these messages:

     S: :nick!user@example.com PRIVMSG #channel :https://example.com/a-news-story
     S: @+icon=https://example.com/favicon.png :url_bot!bot@example.com PRIVMSG #channel :Example.com: A News Story